pdxcat/rosterizer/README.md

  * Add the Chronicle bot user's API key.
  * Add the real project name.
 (Make sure the bot has wiki edit permissions on the project.)
 4. Rename `example-config.yaml` to `config.yaml` and update it.
-5. Add a CSV to the bot's directory where each line is of the form "Full Name,username,ImageFile.jpg" (see test_zombies.csv for an example).
+5. Add a CSV to the bot's directory where each line is of the form "Full Name,username" (see test_zombies.csv for an example).
 6. `./rosterizer.py`

 ## Caveats